-My main instrument is the tenor saxophone, but I wish I also played the bass.
+My main instrument is the tenor saxophone, but I’m always working on my piano chops and I’ve always wanted to play the electric bass.
 My main influences on the tenor sax are players like Dexter Gordon, Sonny Rollins, Joe Henderson, and John Coltrane.
-My main musical influences more generally are Stevie Wonder, Herbie Hancock, Miles Davis, and James Brown, with an extra dose from others such as Led Zeppelin, Rage Against The Machine, J Dilla, and Radiohead.
+My main musical influences more generally are Stevie Wonder, Herbie Hancock, Miles Davis, and James Brown, along with Led Zeppelin, Rage Against The Machine, J Dilla, and Radiohead.

 AST / The Happy Few

-Originally known as Atlantic Standard Time, this quartet is known for its jazz standards and jazz versions of modern pop repertoire from artists such as Feist, Radiohead, Hawksley Workman, and more.
-Personnel originally comprised Dustin LindenSmith on tenor sax, Chris Elson on keyboards, Adam Fine on bass, and Bob Gaudreau on drums, but with the departure of Bob Gaudreau, the remaining trio attaches itself to various other local drummers in the form of a new group called The Happy Few.
+Originally known as Atlantic Standard Time, this quartet was known for its jazz standards and jazz versions of modern pop repertoire from artists such as Feist, Radiohead, Hawksley Workman, and more.
+The personnel were originally comprised of Dustin LindenSmith on tenor sax, Chris Elson on keyboards, Adam Fine on bass, and Bob Gaudreau on drums, but after Gaudreau’s departure for Ontario, the remaining group members have performed the most often as a drum-less trio in the form of a group we call The Happy Few.

-A post-modern funk, jazz and blues quartet featuring the classic Hammond B3 organ sound.
-Repertoire is selected from composers such as Ray Charles, Cannonball Adderley, Miles Davis, Jimmy Smith, James Brown, and others, along with a number of originals from the group.
-Personnel comprise Matt Myer on Hammond’s XK-2 organ synthesizer, Dustin LindenSmith on tenor sax, Ross Burns on guitar, and Paul Keddy on drums.
+This group, formerly known as Two By Two, is a post-modern funk, jazz and blues quartet featuring the classic Hammond B3 organ sound.
+The repertoire is selected from composers such as Ray Charles, Cannonball Adderley, Jimmy Smith, Brother Jack McDuff, James Brown, and others, along with a number of originals from the group.
+Personnel comprised of Matt Myer on organ, Dustin LindenSmith on tenor sax, Ross Burns on guitar, and Doug Cameron on drums.